 - Contact allergens should be removed from the home or garden, if possible.

-- Strengthen your dog’s immune system with natural options like CBD oil, which is known for supporting a healthy inflammatory response and wellbeing.
-CBD may also have a calming effect for anxious pups who compulsively lick and bite themselves.
+- Strengthen your dog’s immune system with natural options like CBD oil, which is known for supporting a healthy inflammatory response and well-being.
+CBD may also have a calming effect on anxious pups who compulsively lick and bite themselves.
 Studies have found that CBD can be advantageous in the treatment of skin conditions.

 - Medicated baths every few weeks can help keep bacterial infections or yeast overgrowth under control.

 Annual checkups with your pet’s veterinarian are a vital part of pet care.
 If your pet is regularly monitored for symptoms, and examined throughout its lifetime, then an early diagnosis of illness is possible.

 The fungi also provide the body with antioxidants which play a significant role in keeping your dog’s body healthy and disease-free.
 The purpose of antioxidants is to fight free radicals, thereby shielding the canine body from bacteria, parasites, and disease.
 As a result, the immune system is more robust, and dogs are healthier and less likely to show flare-ups on their skin.